 In the 1928 Kansas City Directory, Roy has joined Watrous & Sons, which is now listed with an addition address of a warehouse at 22 E 3rd.

-I think I found them on the 1930 US Census in Tulsa, Oklahoma.
-I’m confused because the birthplace listed for Arthur and Floyd is Kentucky.
+On the 1930 US Census, Arthur and third wife Elizabeth were in Tulsa, Oklahoma.
 Arthur was 65, Elizabeth was 55, and Floyd was 39.
 A lodger named Bernard Moberly was living with them.
 Both Arthur and Floyd were dealers of produce.
 Elizabeth spoke German and immigrated from Germany in 1883.

 Lula May Watrous – Lula is my great grandmother, and you can read more about her here.